 —Greg Fontenot, The Woodlands, Texas

-With its pretty lattice crust, this cheesy baked dish is as eye-catching as it is delicious.
+With its pretty lattice crust, this cheesy spin on the potpie is as eye-catching as it is delicious.
 It's easy to make, too, since it uses convenient crescent roll dough.
-It's a fun and different way to dress up left-over turkey.
+It's a fun and different way to dress up leftover turkey. —Lorraine Naig, Emmetsburg, Iowa

 Caramelized onions and mushrooms revitalize leftover turkey, while sweet and savory cranberry sauce balances the rich pastry and cream cheese.
 This is quick and easy way to end a day of Black Friday shopping!—Suzanne Clark, Phoenix, Arizona